cider-ci/cider-ci_documentation-source/source/install/index.md

 ## Adding Traits

 The example installation will provide the traits `linux` and `bash` for each executor.
-They suffice to run the builds of the [Bash Demo Project for Cider-CI][].
+They suffice to run the executions of the [Bash Demo Project for Cider-CI][].

 ### Adding Traits provided by the Ansible Setup